goodekat/LIME-diagnostics-paper/README.md

     See XXX for definitions of these features.
   - samesource = indicator variable specifying whether the two bullet-lands are a match
-  - rfscore = the random forest score associated with the comparison in support of a match

 **`example-signatures`**